jhorology/bitwig-nks-preview-generator/README.md

 ## Notes
 - Support only the thirdparty VST2 plugins.
-- Custom MIDI clip should contains only MIDI data.
 - Will support macOS, Windows and WSL.
 (Currently tested only on macOS)

 ## License